 defined in a given container can be reused and displayed in any other container on the server.
 For details see: Wiki Admin Guide

 If you create an Issue Tracker definition

-in the Shared folder, it will be available site wide.
+, it will be available site wide.
 Created in the project, it will be available in all folders in the project.

 Folders store and access files on the file system via the file root.
 The default root is specific to the container, but if desired, multiple containers can be configured to use the same set of files from the file system using a custom pipeline root

 .
 See Set File Roots